emh-Jo-Shinner/email-verify-api-docs/docs/data-dictionary.rst

 :Unverifiable:
 	Conclusive verification result cannot be achieved due to mail server configuration or anti-spam measures.
 See table \"Additional Status Codes\".
+See also `What Verification Results Mean to Your Email Campaign <https://help.emailhippo.com/support/solutions/articles/12000004012-what-verification-results-mean-to-your-email-campaign>`_ .

 .. _Additional Status Codes: